Learn how to make KFC-style fried chicken with fresh ingredients and no MSG, artificial sweeteners, or high amounts of saturated fat at home.

 Fast food has an appeal that can’t be denied.
 I’ll admit that (though with a lack of quality vegetarian options, I don’t have a love for fast food that most do).
-I am in no way anti-fast food… so long as it’s consumed in moderation.
+I am not anti-fast food… so long as it’s consumed in moderation.
 However, the cost and questionable ingredients have me leaning towards making these luxuries at home.
-Let’s talk KFC and I’ll tell you how I make it at home.
+Let’s talk KFC, and I’ll tell you how I make it at home.

-Even made at home, fried will never be deemed healthy, but like anything, in moderation it’s okay to indulge.
-Fried chicken made at home has to be better than buying it from KFC.
+Even made at home, fried will never be deemed healthy, but like anything, in moderation, it’s okay to indulge.
+Fried chicken made at home must be better than buying from KFC.
 Let’s take a look at how KFC makes their mouth-watering famous fried chicken:

-Being a vegetarian does not make me opposed to the eating of animals, it’s just not for me.
+Being a vegetarian does not make me opposed to the eating of animals.
+It’s just not for me.
 I’m the only one in my household that doesn’t eat meat.
-We prepare it regularly and I’m okay with that.
-What I am not okay with is mass farming where the health and well-being of the animals is neglected to increase profit.
+We prepare it regularly, and I’m okay with that.
+I am not okay with mass farming, where the health and well-being of the animals are neglected to increase profit.

 Those Secret 12 Seasonings?

-Yeah, those twelve seasonings that they work so hard to keep secret under the cloak of a famous recipe, they contain some nastiness.
+Yeah, those twelve seasonings that they work so hard to keep secret under the cloak of a famous recipe contain some nastiness.
 Let’s start with MSG.

 Monosodium Glutamate is a flavor enhancer that has been in question for decades.
 I remember a particular episode of The Golden Girls where Sophia questions the use of MSG in Chinese food.
-According to research conducted by the US as well as Australia and New Zealand, only some people have a sensitivity and it would take quite a bit to be fatal.
+According to research conducted in the US, Australia, and New Zealand, only some people have a sensitivity, and it would take quite a bit to be fatal.
 However, terms like “generally recognized as safe for human consumption” don’t sit well with me.